codewordhub/luanova/content/post/a-computer-scientist-a-mathematician-and-an-engineer.md

-Date: 2007-11-10 18:44:00
++++
-Summary: Thoughts on Lua, simple features that gel well together.
+title = "A Computer Scientist, a Mathematician and an Engineer..." date = "2007-11-10" description = "Thoughts on Lua, simple features that gel well together." author = "nathany"
-Author: nathany

-# A Computer Scientist, a Mathematician and an Engineer...
++++

 The **Lua programming language** was developed by [three members](http://www.lua.org/authors.html) of Tecgraf, the Computer Graphics Technology Group of PUC-Rio, a University in Rio de Janeiro.
 Not merely an academic pursuit, it was developed primarily as a replacement for SOL (meaning "sun") and DEL (data entry language) for Brazilian oil company Petrobras.